Buying a property can be a little daunting, particularly for your first home. So here’s a step by step guide to help get you get started

 Find out how much you can borrow, get pre-approved

 Before you even begin looking for a property it’s important you find out exactly how much you can borrow.
 Talking to a mortgage broker or your bank to get pre-approved can help.
 Having a clear idea of how much you can borrow will give you a better negotiating position and can speed up documentation.
-Talk to Nelson Marlborough Mortgage Services if you would like help securing the best deal at no cost to you.
+Talk to Mortgage Money if you would like help securing the best deal at no cost to you.

 Get independent legal advice

 Finding the right lawyer before purchasing a property is important.
 A lawyer is equipped to ensure legal process is followed and check the all-important documentation like LIM (Land Information Memorandums) reports and title checks.

 This is an exciting step.
 You may have your own preferences, whether it’s online, with property magazines or by contacting an agent.
 Summit’s new website is geared to be the easiest online search option, and the properties will be featured here before any other website.
 Check out the latest listings here

 Look at houses in the area and what they’re selling for.
 Look out for our upcoming Market Reports.

 Inspect & Check

 Check property documents such as Title, LIM and plans related to the property and any renovations.
 It is recommended that you run these past your solicitor.
 Also consider commissioning geotech, engineers and builders reports, quotable value New Zealand valuations.
 Things you can check when viewing: